himaniii33/Vrinda-Store-Analysis/README.md

 *Conclusion* -
 To increase the sales, Store should-
 1) Advertise themselves in Various Social Media platforms/Sites.
-2)Target women customers of age group (30-49 years) by providing coupons/offers in online shopping platforms like Amazon,Myntra & Flipkart.
+2) Target women customers of age group (30-49 years) by providing coupons/offers in online shopping platforms like Amazon,Myntra & Flipkart.